Crucial MX500 1TB 2.5-Inch Solid State Drive Review

 Endurance and Power Consumption

 Micron’s SSDs incorporate advanced technology for defect and error management.
-They use various combinations of hardware-based error correction algorithms, data parity protection, firmware-based static and dynamic wear-leveling algorithms.
+They use various combinations of hardware-based error correction algorithms, data parity protection, firmware-based static and dynamic wear-levelling algorithms.
 That turns into a 1.8 million hours mean time before failure (MTBF) and a 360TB total bytes written (TBW) rating.
 If those numbers don’t mean much to you, then the 5-years limited warranty should.
 Crucial is clearly proud of their MX500 and they have a lot of faith in its durability.

-Besides the obvious speed and noise advantages of an solid state drive over a hard disk drive, there’s also a much lower power consumption.
+Besides the obvious speed and noise advantages of a solid state drive over a hard disk drive, there’s also a much lower power consumption.
 When idle, the MX500 consumes as little as 65mW and 75mW when active.
 During the supported Device Sleep mode (DEVSLP), the drive will consume as little as 4mW.

 Before we get to the more advanced features inside the MX500, let’s have a look at the basics.
 We’ve learned above that it supports DEVSLP and naturally, you get NCQ, SMART, and Trim support too.
 The MX500 also supports secure erase and sanitize block erase commands along with Sanitize Crypto Scramble.
 Static and dynamic wear levelling technologies help with the endurance of the drive.
 With such a set of basic features, the drive is well equipped for any task.